artisynth-dependencies/commons-vfs/commons-vfs2-distribution/README.md

 Donations
 ---------
-You like Apache Commons VFS Project?
+You like Apache Commons VFS Distribution?
 Then [donate back to the ASF](https://www.apache.org/foundation/contributing.html) to support the development.

 Additional Resources
 --------------------